SIT20322

 English language requirements

-In order to successfully enrol in this course, you must have a level of proficiency in written English, allowing you to engage in the course materials and content, and ensuring you can undertake the variety of assessments.
+To enrol in this course, you must have a level of proficiency in English language, literacy and numeracy, allowing you to engage in the course materials and content, and ensuring you can undertake the variety of assessments.
+You will be required to complete a Language, Literacy and Numeracy (LLN) assessment at the time of application to assess your English language level.

 Physical requirements